top of page

 Ingredients

-1 slab St. Louis style ribs, 4 pounds
+1 slab St. Louis style ribs (about 4 pounds)

 Salt & pepper